Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RHIN 200 Health/Medical Informatics Independent Study Project

 The purpose of this course is to provide students an opportunity to demonstrate mastery of a core competency in the health and medical informatics field.
 Students will write an in-depth research paper that summarizes and reflects upon their work.
-Prior to registering for this course, students must have an agreement for supervision from a faculty member and an approved statement of intent that includes an abstract of the project along with its objectives and preliminary milestones.
+Prior to registering for this course, students must have an agreement for supervision from an instructor and an approved statement of intent that includes an abstract of the project along with its objectives and preliminary milestones.

 RHIN 290 Special Topics in Health and Medical Informatics